AN OLD CUSTOM

 Photo “Crossing the Strait of Messina” courtesy of David Evers.

 Read more about this fascinating Southern Italian region in Calabria: The Other Italy.
+And join me on a comprehensive, small-group tour of this beautiful region – check out the itineraries on my Calabria Tour Page.

 “Like” Calabria: The Other Italy’s Facebook page for more beautiful pictures and information.